DrPandemic/aigar.io/documentation.md

 This is the formula we use to calculate the radius of a cell from its mass.
 `def radius(mass) = 4f + sqrt(mass) * 3f`.

+### Grid
+The background pattern is a grid of 50x50 units.
+This means that a cell with a radius of 25 should exactly match in one square.

 ## Score
 There's a difference between mass and score.
 On the round leaderboard we see the sum of the masses of a team.
 On the competition leaderboard we see scores.